 cooking the fish

 Step 4: Warm the tortillas.
-If you are grilling, warm the tortillas on the grill, or use the the stovetop, or oven!
-They are done they start to bubble.
+If you are grilling the fish, then grill the tortillas on the grill or the stovetop.
+Tip: The tortillas are done when they start to bubble.
+Wrap the warmed tortillas in a kitchen towel to keep them soft and pliable.

 heating the tortillas

-Step 5: Assemble the Tacos.
-Place the seasoned fish in the warm tortilla, top it with the crunchy, cool taco slaw, drizzle with our Chipotle Mayo, add avocado and cilantro.
+Step 5: Assemble the Fish tacos.
+Place the seasoned fish in the warm tortilla, top it with the crunchy, cool taco slaw, drizzle with our Chipotle Mayo, and add avocado and cilantro.
 Serve with lime!

 These Fish Tacos with Cilantro Lime Cabbage Slaw are quick, easy, and have the BEST Flavor!
 Pan-sear, grill or bake in under 30 minutes.
 Vegan-adaptable swapping tofu for the fish!
 Video.

-And the best thing, the leftovers can be repurposed into lunch or dinner the next day by creating an easy “Buddha” bowl.
-Add cooked rice or grain to a bowl, and top it with the leftover fish (or tofu) and the Cilantro Lime Cabbage Slaw- which tastes even better the next day!
+Leftovers will keep up to 3 days in separate airtight containers in the refrigerator.
+Leftovers can be repurposed into lunch or dinner the next day by creating a healthy bowl with rice or black beans, and top it with the leftover fish (or tofu) and the Cilantro Lime Cabbage Slaw, which tastes even better the next day!

 Print